🥜

 • Words or common patterns (e.g. aaaaaa or 123456)

-The SDK uses Ethers to generate the ECDSA key from a seed.
+The SDK uses Ethers to generate the .
 Any equivalent function in different languages should also be able to do the same.

 function generateKeysFromString(string) {